OpenNefia/Planning/Text/0001-dialog-system.md

 Each feature of this system is required in order to address a specific need that arises from porting vanilla's dialog system:

-- *Dialog callbacks*: Vanilla's dialog logic contains dozens of instances where arbitrary logic can be run upon entering a dialog node, such as updating sidequest progress.
+- **Dialog callbacks**: Vanilla's dialog logic contains dozens of instances where arbitrary logic can be run upon entering a dialog node, such as updating sidequest progress.
 Some of this logic is shared across multiple different dialog definitions, so it would make sense to encapsulate these with classes.
 With enough of these callbacks defined, as well as composite callbacks, it would be possible to implement complicated dialog logic entirely in YAML without the use of compiled code, which is very convenient for modders.
-- *Dialog objects*: Other parts of the dialog logic are one-off and cannot be reused.
+- **Dialog objects**: Other parts of the dialog logic are one-off and cannot be reused.
 As such, it makes sense to put these functions in a place specific to that dialog only.
 Since functions cannot be declared in YAML, the next best place would be C#, as it is fully typed.
-- *Custom dialog nodes*: Sometimes vanilla's dialog logic will use custom branching that can't be represented as a simple list of choices.
+- **Custom dialog nodes**: Sometimes vanilla's dialog logic will use custom branching that can't be represented as a simple list of choices.
 Examples include the check for blue capsule drags with the \<Kaneda Bike\>'s dialog.
-- *External node references*: They're necessary to implement character roles, which can add new dialog options to NPCs.
+- **External node references**: They're necessary to implement character roles, which can add new dialog options to NPCs.
-- *Dialog callbacks in Lua*: Vanilla's dialog logic sometimes puts arbitary logic between the lines of text of a large node.
+- **Dialog callbacks in Lua**: Vanilla's dialog logic sometimes puts arbitary logic between the lines of text of a large node.
 The only way around this would be to split up each node at every point a callback is used, but this makes the overall flow of the dialog graph confusing to follow since the structure of the Lua code depends on the logical structure of the YAML.
-- *Lua dialog libraries*: The text is defined in Lua, so there has to be a way of getting data from the C# runtime into Lua.
-The only practical way to do this is by using functions.
+- **Lua dialog libraries**: The text is defined in Lua, so there has to be a way of getting data from the C# runtime into Lua.
+The most practical way to do this is by using functions.
+State could be kept in the dialog context, but having more mutable state makes things more confusing, there's no supported use-case for mutating that state from Lua, and the data that's usually needed (like player name) can easily be retrieved with functions instead.

 # Prior art
 [prior-art]: #prior-art